REANNZ/rapidconnect-wordpress/README.md

 ## Installation

 1. Download the latest release of the [Tuakiri Rapid Connect Wordpress plugin](https://github.com/University-of-Auckland/rapidconnect-wordpress/releases)
 1. Extract the tar.gz or zip file you downloaded to your `$WORDPRESS/wp-content/plugins/` directory
 1. Activate the Tuakiri Rapid Connect plugin through the 'Plugins' menu in WordPress
 1. Click on the Tuakiri Rapid Connect plugin 'Settings' link and follow the onscreen instructions

 ## Help
-To get help with Tuakiri Rapid Connect simply [email Tuakiri support on support@tuakiri.ac.nz](mailto:support@tuakiri.ac.nz?subject=Help with integrating Tuakiri Rapid Connect)
+To get help with Tuakiri Rapid Connect simply [email Tuakiri support on support@tuakiri.ac.nz](mailto:support@tuakiri.ac.nz?subject=Help with integrating Tuakiri Rapid Connect).

 ## Credits
 Created by [Bradley Beddoes](http://bradleybeddoes.com) for the [Australian Access Federation](http://www.aaf.edu.au).